tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/acceleration_models/thrust.rst

 Below, the different methods that have been implemented to define the direction of the thrust are outlined.
 Note that these settings are *only* relevant if you use the :func:`~tudatpy.numerical_simulation.propagation_setup.acceleration.thrust_from_direction_and_magnitude` function.

 In all of these methods, the thrust direction that is defined is always in the **inertial frame**, either directly or indirectly.
 It is important to realize that, when specifying a thrust direction, the vehicle orientation itself is automatically defined.
-The direction of the thrust in the body-fixed frame can be additionally defined when specifying the <#thrust-magnitude>`_ (note that this design is currently under review, and may well be refactored in the near future).
+The direction of the thrust in the body-fixed frame can be additionally defined when specifying the `thrust magnitude <#thrust-magnitude>`_ (note that this design is currently under review, and may well be refactored in the near future).

 Thrust direction from state guidance settings